dataSmugglers/stormburst/README.md

 ## Getting Started

-These instructions allow you to set up your own torrent community dApp, using ethereums smart contracts.
+These instructions allow you to set up your own torrent community *dApp*, using ethereums smart contracts.
 You can choose to simply clone this repository and run your own proxy version of Stormburst.
 You may also choose to customize it to you liking and redeploy (since submissions are tag based it currently works great for targeted communities)

 ### Prerequisites / Dependencies

 You will need, nodejs 5+, Truffle, ganache-cli, and  MetaMask.
 [Truffle](https://github.com/trufflesuite/truffle) is our build/test/deploy tool (this what nodejs is required for).
 [Ganache](https://github.com/trufflesuite/ganache-cli) is responsible for setting up a ethereum test network.
 We can issue ourselves test coins and run test transactions.
 Lastly [MetaMask](https://metamask.io/) will help us to integrate our wallet into our *dApp*.

-*(On Ubuntu)**
+*(On Ubuntu)*
 First install node:

 ```bash